 Question/Comment Response How does Council decide which will be their preferred option?
 Will every resident be given an opportunity to vote?
-If the community says it doesn't want an Special Rate Variation will that make a difference and will Council still go ahead with an Special Rate Variation?
 The purpose of Council's community engagement program is to consult with residents about resourcing options for the future and to collect information from residents about their preferred resourcing option.
 Information is being gathered in a variety of ways (postal ballot, online and telephone surveys, 'straw polls' at town meetings) to collect and record the views of residents about their preferred resourcing option.
-Every resident has been given the opportunity to vote through a postal ballot sent to all ratepayers and the option of participating on an online survey.
+Every resident If the community says it doesn't want a Special Rate Variation will that make a difference and will Council still go ahead with a Special Rate Variation? has been given the opportunity to vote through a postal ballot sent to all ratepayers and the option of participating in an online survey.
 This information will be collated and reported to Council to inform its deliberations.
-It will be one of the factors considered by Council in coming to a decision about which resourcing option to proceed with.
+It has been one of the factors considered by Council in coming to a decision about which resourcing option to proceed with.